We are partnered with The University of Law to deliver the Solicitor Apprenticeship Programme.

 Part-time LLB in Legal Practice and Skills

 During your first four to five years of apprenticeship you will study towards an LLB in Legal Practice and Skills, on completion of which you will be awarded a law degree.
 This course will also teach you the foundational knowledge for the Solicitors Qualifying Exams that you have to pass in order to become a solicitor.

 Solicitors Qualifying Exam

-For the last two years of your apprenticeship you will work towards the SRA’s new centralised assessment – the Solicitors Qualifying Exam.
+For the last 18 months of your apprenticeship you will work towards the SRA’s new centralised assessment – the Solicitors Qualifying Exam.
 This is sat in 2 parts and The University of Law will help prepare the content and skills to be assessed, alongside exam technique.

 During your six years as an apprentice, regular assessments of your office-based work will be carried out to ensure that you are acquiring the necessary skills to qualify and practise as a solicitor.
 You will be required to build a portfolio of your practical work that will help you map and plan your progress throughout your apprenticeship.
 Your supervisor at the firm will help you work on this, and it will be reviewed regularly by an external assessor.

 As part of your study with The University of Law, a range of assessment methods will be used, including: